jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/SpicyEmptyGenet'" target="_blank" class="button small">Reader</a>

 _The joy of majic.
-Fittingly, creating fire started our civilization.
+Fittingly, creating fire started civilization.
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing swim trunks and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our foxholes.
 It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.

 I mean, why would millions of people play computer games, if we didn't love overcoming challenges?

-Techvolution is plays on our love of majic.
+Techvolution plays on our love of majic.
 It's the ruling philosophy that encourages extras to majically bond with any tool they want so they can solve frontline problems as player gods.

-Yet what do oridinary people do when the antagonists say improving society is wrong?
+Yet what do ordinary people do when antagonists say improving society is wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who solve frontline problems and thereby help humanity win the game of civilization.
 A majician teaches other people new tools.

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/darwins-finches.jpg)

 _[Charles Darwin's famous finches](https://en.wikipedia.org/wiki/Darwin%27s_finches).
 These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
-It's majic that keeps us inventing, learning, and evolving new tools._
+It's majic that keeps us creating, learning, and evolving new tools._

 - Note: Majić is my family name.
 I lucked out because it reads like "magic" in English.
 It may seem egotistical to coin "majic" as a term here, but I couldn't think of a better work (I swear).
 Primarily, the use of "majic" pays tribute to my parents.
 If you've liked this book so far, probably yours as well.